 *corresponding author(s): Kevin M. Haigis (khaigis@bidmc.harvard.edu) Peter J. Park (peter_park@hms.harvard.edu)

-Sitting at a critical signaling junction between extracellular growth receptors and pro-growth, anti-apoptotic pathways, KRAS is one of the most commonly mutated genes in cancer.1,2 However, it is only found frequently mutated in just a few cancers, colorectal adenocarcinoma (COAD), lung adenocarcinoma (LUAD), multiple myeloma (MM), and pancreatic adenocarcinoma (PAAD) being among the cancers with the highest rate of oncogenic KRAS mutations.
+Sitting at a critical signaling junction between extracellular growth receptors and pro-growth pathways, KRAS is one of the most commonly mutated genes in cancer.1,2 However, it is only found frequently mutated in just a few cancers: colorectal adenocarcinoma (COAD), lung adenocarcinoma (LUAD), multiple myeloma (MM), and pancreatic adenocarcinoma (PAAD) being among the cancers with the highest rate of oncogenic KRAS mutations.
 When mutated at one if its four hotspot codons, 12, 13, 61, and 146, KRAS is thought to hyperactivate many downstream effector pathways, for instance, the MAPK and PI3K-Akt signaling pathways.3 However, the mutations found in KRAS vary substantially across cancers, pointing to significant differences in signaling behavior that complement the environment of the specific cellular context.

 Previous studies have documented substantial differences in the biochemistry and signaling properties of the common KRas variants (extensively reviewed by4,5).
-KRas operates as a molecular switch, activating and signaling to downstream pathways when bound to GTP, but inactive when GDP-bound following the hydrolysis of the γ-phosphate.
-This reaction is catalyzed by a GTPase-activating protein (GAP), and the exchange of the GDP molecule for a new GTP molecule is facilitated by a guanine nucleotide exchange factor (GEF).1 Mutations to any of the four hotspot codons causes an increase in downstream activation by increasing the steady-state amount of GTP-bound KRas.
-More specifically, mutations to codons 12, 13, and 61 reduce the rate of intrinsic and GAP-mediated hydrolysis, and mutants at 13 and 61, but not 12, also promote the rate of GDP exchange.6,7 Further, the A146 mutations do not alter the rate of GTP hydrolysis, but cause hyperactivation almost entirely though an increased rate of GDP exchange.8–11 Additional biochemical, structural, and signaling distinctions have been identified between different mutant alleles at the same amino acid position.5,6,11–18
+KRas operates as a molecular switch, activating downstream pathways when bound to GTP, but inactive when GDP-bound following the hydrolysis of the γ-phosphate.
+This reaction is catalyzed by a GTPase-activating protein (GAP) and the exchange of the GDP molecule for a new GTP molecule is facilitated by a guanine nucleotide exchange factor (GEF).1 Mutations to any of the four hotspot codons causes an increase in downstream pathway activation by increasing the steady-state amount of GTP-bound KRas.
+More specifically, mutations to codons 12, 13, and 61 reduce the rate of intrinsic and GAP-mediated hydrolysis, and mutants at 13 and 61, but not 12, also enhance the rate of GDP exchange.6,7 Further, A146 mutations do not alter the rate of GTP hydrolysis, but cause hyperactivation almost entirely though an increased rate of GDP exchange.8–11 Additional biochemical, structural, and signaling distinctions have been identified between different mutant alleles at the same amino acid position.5,6,11–18

-Likely as a consequence of their distinct properties, associations have been uncovered between the specific KRAS mutation status of a patient’s tumor and the tumor’s drug-response or clinical outcome.5,19 For instance, a retrospective study indicated that COAD tumors with a KRAS G13D allele may be susceptible to anti-EGFR therapies, a treatment generally discouraged for KRAS-mutant tumors.20 It has recently been proposed, via computational and experimental means, that differential interaction kinetics between KRas G13D and the Ras GAP NF-1 explain this effect.21–23 Another example is that the KRAS G12D allele is associated with reduced overall survival in advanced PAAD when separately compared to patients with WT KRAS, KRAS G12R, or KRAS G12V.24 So far, the hypothesis has been that the different biological properties of the mutant KRAS alleles is the cause of these clinical distinctions.
-However, it is also possible that the genetic interactions associated with the alleles is the true driver of the varying clinical outcomes.
+Likely as a consequence of their distinct properties, associations have been uncovered between the specific KRAS mutation status of a patient’s cancer and its drug-response or clinical outcome.5,19 For instance, a retrospective study indicated that COAD tumors with a KRAS G13D allele are sensitive to anti-EGFR therapies, a treatment generally discouraged for KRAS-mutant tumors.20 It has recently been proposed, via computational and experimental means, that differential interaction kinetics between KRas G13D and the Ras GAP NF-1 explain this effect.21–23 Another example is that the KRAS G12D allele is associated with reduced overall survival in advanced PAAD when separately compared to patients with WT KRAS, KRAS G12R, or KRAS G12V.24 So far, the hypothesis has been that the different biological properties of the mutant KRAS alleles is the cause of these clinical distinctions.
+However, it is also possible that allele-specific genetic interactions drive the varying clinical outcomes.